Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/document-integrity.md

 ---
-title: Document integrity
+title: Document Integrity
-sidebar_label: Document integrity
+sidebar_label: Document Integrity
 ---

 OpenAttestation ensures that the content of the document has not been modified since the document has been created, with exception of data removed using the built-in [obfuscation mechanism](/docs/developer-section/libraries/open-attestation#obfuscating-data).
 Let's explore how it works.